Madhavgiga1/Kojo-Backend/README.md

 [![ElasticSearch](https://img.shields.io/badge/Elasticsearch-7.10+-005571.svg)](https://www.elastic.co/)
 [![Docker](https://img.shields.io/badge/Docker-20.10+-2496ED.svg)](https://www.docker.com/)

-A robust, scalable quiz application built with Django REST Framework, Kafka, and PostgreSQL.
+A robust, scalable classroom management application built with Django REST Framework, Kafka, and PostgreSQL, Nginx, Docker and Kubernetes.
 This system allows educators to create quizzes, students to take them, and provides real-time analytics through an event-driven architecture.
+The teachers can also create assignment and students can upload their answers for it within the deadline.Assignments can be assigned to sections

 ![Architecture Diagram](https://github.com/user-attachments/assets/339614cb-9560-4bb5-9184-dde836f29de3)